 Financial Data

-Lufthansa Technik significantly increased both revenue and earnings in the financial year 2022 - despite a challenging environment.
-Adjusted EBIT even set a new record at 511 million euros (previous year: 362 million, up 41%).
-Revenue grew to 5.6 billion euros (previous year: 4.0 billion, up 39%), the third-best figure in the company's history.
+Lufthansa Technik AG significantly increased both revenue and earnings in the 2023 financial year despite a persistently challenging environment.
+At EUR 628* million (previous year: EUR 554 million, up 13%), Adjusted EBIT once again set a record.
+Revenue grew by around one billion to 6.547 billion euros (previous year: 5.550 billion euros, up 18%), returning to the pre-Covid level of the record revenue year 2019.

 Soeren Stark,